Uncover Italy’s Best Prosciutto: A Guide to Regional Varieties and Flavors

 Le orecchiette con le cime di rapa, or orecchiette with turnip tops, is a highly popular preparation of this pasta.
 Orecchiette is also enjoyed with broccoli rabe or baked in a tomato sauce with small meatballs and cheese.

-This simple, flavorful pasta dish features sea urchins, or ricci, one of Puglia’s most prized seafood treasures.
-To make this dish, freshly cooked pasta is stirred with garlic sautéed in white wine, olive oil, salt, and chili.
+This simple, flavorful pasta dish features sea urchins, or Ricci, one of Puglia’s most prized seafood treasures.
+To make this dish, freshly cooked pasta is stirred with garlic and sautéed in white wine, olive oil, salt, and chili.
 Then, the fresh sea urchins are added to the pasta for a fresh yet buttery taste of the sea.

 Ciceri e Tria, a pasta dish from Salento, is an ancient recipe first mentioned as early as 35 B.C. by the poet Horace.
 The pasta is made from flour, re-milled semolina, water, and olive oil.
-Then the dough is rolled thinly and formed into short noodles with a spiral shape.
+Then, the dough is rolled thinly and formed into short noodles with a spiral shape.
 Some of the pasta is boiled and cooked normally, while other noodles are fried, hence the name tria, which comes from the Arabic word ittrya, meaning fried.
 Ciceri refers to chickpeas, which are also included in the dish.

 Puglia’s take on the classic Italian eggplant parmigiana involves dredging the eggplant slices in batter before frying them.
 Depending on where you are in Puglia, meats like mortadella or cooked ham might be layered into the parmigiana di melanzane.
 Otherwise, the battered and fried eggplant is layered with mozzarella, Parmigiano Reggiano, and a freshly made tomato sauce, then baked.